vkriznar/NRG/README.md

 # Homework 3
 Animation script implemented in python that as input recieves a set of polygonal objects stored in OBJ waveform file, and the timestamps at which these models have to be shown.
 Interpolation was done using Catmull-Rom splines.
 Framerate can be modyfied by user.

-Following are four different animations.
+Following are four different animations (Click on picture to play the animation).

 [![Animation 1](https://i.imgur.com/rdK5Ckq.png)](https://youtu.be/jD_T3wo6atE)